EloiStree/pypi_iidwshandshake/README.md

 - Any message larger than 16 bytes will result in a server kick.
 - Any text sent after verification will also result in a server kick.
+- If you want hundred of users, you need to kick the one that don't read the manual.
+- You need to keep track of bytes use for a index user /minute /hour /day /month
+  - Look at

+### Not Guest User

+I wanted to implement a guest system to make it easier to use, but it made the code unnecessarily complex.
+If you want to allow guests, create one server specifically for guests and another for regular users.
+Then, use a script to add guests more easily to your Git claim repository.
+The issue with guests is the duality of the problem:
+- you need the ability to kick users who harm the server.
+- With guests, this becomes a more complicated situation to manage.

+This tool should be in a KISS use.